flutter/website/src/docs/release/breaking-changes/platform-views-using-html-slots-web.md

 content defined in the `flt-platform-view` tags outside of the Shadow Root (which never move), thus preventing the reloads.

-From an app's perspective, this change is transparent, **however** this was deemed a _breaking change_ because tests that make assumptions about the DOM of a Flutter web app can break.
+From an app's perspective, this change is transparent. **However**, this is considered a _breaking change_ because some tests make assumptions about how the DOM of a Flutter web app might break.

 ## Migration guide

 ### Code

+Previously, the content returned by [`PlatformViewFactory`][] was resized and positioned by the framework.
+Instead, Flutter now sizes and positions `<flt-platform-view>`, which is the parent of the content.
-The content returned by the users' Platform View Factory used to be resized and positioned by the framework, but not anymore.
-Ensure that your returned `html.Element` takes the whole space allocated for it by the framework, by setting its `style.width` and `style.height` properties to `'100%'`:
+To ensure the `html.Element` that you return takes the whole space allocated to it, set its `style.width` and `style.height` properties to `'100%'`:

+[`PlatformViewFactory`]: {{site.api}}/javadoc/index.html?io/flutter/plugin/platform/PlatformView.html

 <!-- skip -->
 ```dart